Cyclist Describes Harrowing Scene After 12 Pupils Killed in Vaal Crash

 The children were travelling to school along a narrow road on Monday, 19 January 2026, when their scholar transport was involved in a crash on a route known for reckless driving.
 The cyclist, identified as Mxolisi Jakozela, said people quickly began arriving at the scene after the collision.

 He said it was distressing to see children lying on the road and added that one pupil, a girl who survived the crash, was standing nearby and crying.
 The death toll initially stood at 11 but later increased to 12.
 The driver of the scholar transport survived the crash.
 Jakozela said he saw the taxi driver standing with his hands on his head after the horrific crash.
-He described the scene as very painful, and all he could do was to cry.
+He described the scene as very painful, and said all he could do was cry.

 Driver attempted to overtake a vehicle